A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Immediate Actions Required

-• Audit all accounts with write access to sys/audit in the root namespace and revoke unnecessary privileges
+• Audit all policies granting write access to sys/audit within the root namespace and revoke any that are not strictly required.

 Patch Information